 There are other insidious factors that can set you up to be much more reactive as your immune system is already on alert and trigger happy.

-Sometimes I feel so passionate bout Moxa that I feel I could pop.
+Sometimes I feel so passionate about Moxa (Moxibustion) that I feel I could pop.

 2. Because of the untapped potential of this amazing technique.
 It’s a true gem.